 5. Do a pay equity audit every five years

-You must re-evaluate pay equity every five years by doing what is called a pay equity audit.
+You must re-evaluate pay equity every five years by doing what is called a pay equity audit (French only).
 This helps you see whether new events have created wage gaps in your company.

 You must keep track of event dates and report on them.
 If you must make salary adjustments, they will be retroactive to the date the event occurred.